 The Company's equity incentive plans are intended to motivate and reward the achievement of long-term Company performance and to motivate and retain key personnel.
-In fiscal 2012, the compensation committee engaged the services of Mercer to review the Company's equity compensation programs.
-Based on this review and other deliberations, the committee determined to continue its practice of granting a blend of options and RSUs in connection with its annual grants in fiscal 2012.
+In fiscal 2013, the compensation committee engaged the services of Mercer to review the Company's equity compensation programs.
+Based on this review and other deliberations, the committee determined to continue its practice of granting a blend of options and RSUs in connection with its annual grants in fiscal 2013.
 The committee established a potential grant value for each named executive officer, including the chief executive officer, based on recommendations provided by Mercer, as revised to reflect the Company's commitment to the burn rate cap on annual equity grants.
 The committee intends these grants to be competitive with similar grants to named executive officers by companies in our peer group based on our valuation of the grants using the Black-Scholes valuation model.
-The committee made and intends in the future to make annual replenishment grants during its regularly scheduled board meeting during the first fiscal quarter, commencing in fiscal 2013, to align the timing of these grants with the review of executive officer and other employee performance.
+The committee made and intends in the future to make annual replenishment grants during its regularly scheduled board meeting during the first fiscal quarter, commencing in fiscal 2014, to align the timing of these grants with the review of executive officer and other employee performance.
+In addition, the committee intends to implement performance criteria for vesting of certain equity awards to the chief executive officer, other executives and corporate vice presidents in 2014.